All the best Seattle day trips are right at your fingertips. Discover how you can maximize the time that you have as you visit Seattle WA.

 10. National Park Mount Rainier

 Recommended by Amy from Oceans to Alpines

-If you are tired of the bustling city, then one of the best trips from Seattle is to the nearby national park Mount Rainier.
+If you are tired of the bustling city, then one of the best Seattle Day Trips is to the nearby national park, Mount Rainier.

 A visit to this active volcano is a visit to a true natural icon of Washington (there’s even a local beer named after it!).
 Mount Rainier is located roughly two hours south of Seattle.

 The best way to explore is by personal vehicle; however, there are tours out of Seattle that will give you a guided tour of the park as well.
 The best way to explore the park is by taking a hike.

 Mount Rainier offers a variety of hikes for all levels of hikers – ranging from earning a workout or casually strolling through wildflowers.
 The most popular “hike” is strolling around the top at what is correctly named Paradise.